toolsallegory/allegory-public/mathematical-framework-of-allegory.md

 ### 1.1 Motivation

-Traditional operating systems treat machine learning (or artificial intelligence) as an external component, a service to be called, an API to be queried, or a model to be loaded.
+Traditional operating systems treat artificial intelligence as an external component—a service to be called, an API to be queried, or a model to be loaded.
 This architectural separation creates fundamental inefficiencies: latency from context switching, overhead from serialization, and complexity from integration layers.
 As AI capabilities advance, this separation becomes increasingly untenable.

 The emergence of Large Language Models (LLMs) with sophisticated reasoning capabilities presents an opportunity to reimagine operating system architecture.
 Rather than bolting AI onto existing systems, we can design systems where AI is the native execution model.
 This requires a fundamental shift: from viewing AI outputs as text to be parsed, to treating them as executable operations in their own right.

 Consider the traditional pipeline: user intent → natural language → parsing → function identification → parameter extraction → execution.
 Each step introduces latency, error potential, and architectural complexity.
 Predictive Infrastructure collapses this pipeline: user intent → token stream → execution.
 The LLM output *is* the executable instruction.

+We formalize this architecture through a six-tuple function:

+**𝒫 = (N, ℒ, Φ, ℰ, 𝒮, 𝒯)**

+where N represents stream indices, ℒ the set of language models, Φ the mapping functions from tokens to executables, ℰ the execution engines, 𝒮 the state evolution function, and 𝒯 the token streams.
+This formulation provides a complete mathematical description of systems where millions of perpetual text streams flow in parallel, with each output token serving as an executable function.

 This architectural shift enables new capabilities.
 Systems can predict and pre-execute likely operations.
 Multiple reasoning paths can execute in parallel.
 Context can flow continuously rather than being reconstructed for each interaction.
 The system becomes inherently adaptive, learning from execution patterns to optimize future predictions.